• Ready To Get Started On Your Case?

 • Lack of Involvement: If the mother does not meet most of the child’s basic needs, such as participating in the child’s life, the court will most likely grant custody to the parent who has been meeting the child’s needs consistently.

-• Poor Online Activities: In Indiana, if the mother is posting videos of them endangering, or constantly trash-talking the other parent the mother can lose custody.
+• Poor Online Activities: In Illinois, if the mother is posting videos of them endangering, or constantly trash-talking the other parent the mother can lose custody.

 • Against Father/Child Relationship: If the mother keeps trash-talking the father even online or offline, she can still lose custody of the child.